barryvdh/laravel-ide-helper/readme.md

 ```

 If you don't want to write your properties yourself, you can use the command `php artisan ide-helper:models` to generate
 phpDocs, based on table columns, relations and getters/setters.

 You can write the comments directly to your Model file, using the `--write (-W)` option.
 By default, you are asked to overwrite or write to a separate file (`_ide_helper_models.php`).
 You can force No with `--nowrite (-N)`.
 Please make sure to backup your models, before writing the info.
 It should keep the existing comments and only append new properties/methods.
 The existing phpdoc is replaced, or added if not found.
 With the `--reset (-R)` option, the existing phpdocs are ignored, and only the newly found columns/relations are saved as phpdocs.

+If you use the `--write --reset` flags regularly, and also use the code style auto-reformatting ability provided by IDEs like PhpStorm, you may find your version control history unnecessarily filled up with docblock re-formats (e.g. alignment of parameters).
+Laravel IDE Helper can be configured to write [formatter control tags](https://www.jetbrains.com/help/phpstorm/code-style.html#d366576e184) around the docblocks, which will prevent automatic code style reformatting from interfering with IDE Helper's docs.
+Formatter control tags can be enabled and configured in the `ide-helper.php` config file.

 ```bash
 php artisan ide-helper:models Post